retaildevcrews/istio/spikes/grafana-tempo/README.md

 ## Which for the purpose of this spike is not required
 kubectl get all # one ngsa-app deployed in default namespace

+# Step 3: Build and push modified ngsa-app
+make build-ngsa

-# Step 5: Install mock ngsa-applications
+# Step 4: Install mock ngsa-applications
 ## At this point we only have one application ngsa-app
 ## We would like to have couple more ngsa with interdepencies to other ngsa apps
 ## to demonstrace tracing capabilities which span multiple services